 Nominations must include:

-(1) a cover letter, written by an Academy of Research member who serves as the sponsor for the nomination, indicating the nominee’s major research contribution(s);
+(1) a cover letter, written by the individual who is nominating the candidate, indicating the nominee’s major research contribution(s);

 (2) two additional letters of support from people who can attest to and outline the nominee's contributions as a scholar;

 (3) a current curriculum vitae of the nominee that details research grants, complete citations (including PMCID) for publications and information on people mentored in research;

 (4) three to five representative research publications from peer-reviewed journals of the nominee in pdf form;

 (5) a paragraph (in lay language of 150 words or less) describing the nominee’s research to be used by AOTF and/or in AOTF publications; and

 (6) a hi-resolution photograph of candidate (300 dpi or greater jpg).

 Please send the nomination package using any attachments as necessary, to firstname.lastname@example.org and use "Academy of Research Nomination" in subject line by October 31, 2022.